 Expert Nissan Armada transmission service in Chicago.
-Free computer diagnostic, lifetime warranty on rebuilds, all years.
+Free computer diagnostic, 2-year / 24,000-mile warranty on rebuilds, all years.

 The Armada is a full-size SUV regularly used at maximum towing capacity.
 The RE5R05A is a robust 5-speed but is subjected to higher thermal stress than in smaller Nissan products.
 Fluid changes every 30,000 miles are mandatory for towing applications.
 RE7R01A solenoid repairs on newer Armada follow similar procedures to Pathfinder.